vmakhin/ERT_tasks/Assessment_FluidDynamic/README.md

 [userdir]$./mainflux.out
 ```

-After step 5 file with name densityvstime.txt will be generated.
+After step 5 file with the name densityvstime.txt will be generated.

-#### CREATE gif animated movie type:
+#### To CREATE a gif animated movie, type on the console:
 ```
 [userdir]$gnuplot < gif_animation_density.gnu
 ```
-> To produce densityvsx.gif file for the 6 sec as requested in this task this uses animate.gnu file also
+> This will produce a densityvsx.gif file for the 6 sec as requestedin this task; this uses an animate.gnu file

-Animation of Density Spatial Profile vs Time until 6 sec
+The animation of the Density Spatial Profile vs Time until 6 sec is presented below

 <img src="densityvsx.gif"  alt="drawing"  width="500"  height="500"/>